- Bulk Pricing:

-The Northern Privet Plants is probably the most well-known hedge plant available.
+Northern Privet Plants is probably the most well-known hedge plant available

-Hardy in zones 5 through 9.
+Northern Privet Plants are hardy in zones 5 through 9.
 Northern Privets grows well in most conditions and soils.
 Privets are prized as privacy screens and windbreaks because of their rapid growth habits.
-To create a hedge, plant shrubs 5 to 6 feet apart, and expect growth of 1 to 2 feet per year in every direction, resulting in a solid hedge within two or three years.
+To create a hedge, plant shrubs 5 to 6 feet apart, and expect growth of 1 to 2 feet per year in every direction, resulting in a reliable hedge within two or three years.
 Planting privets closer than 5 feet apart is not recommended.
 This plant features dark green glossy leaves and sweet-smelling creamy white flowers in late spring to early summer.
 They can grow to 15 feet tall and wide but can be kept under control through vigorous yearly pruning.

-The shrub plant that can be found in many counties in the United States.
-The plant originally came from Japan and was introduced to the United States in the mid-1940s.
-Homeowners have seen the Northern Privet to be most useful as a hedge plant, because of its dense leaves and quick growth rate.
-It will grow in most climates but is most successful in drier, hotter climates such as California, Texas, and Florida.
 When it is grown in more relaxed, more northern areas in the United States, gardeners will find that its leaves will not grow as densely and the plant will not be as tall.
 Since it grows quickest in hotter climates, often it will require sheering during summer seasons.
 This provides an excellent means for homeowners to construct a natural-looking fence, or sheer it into any design they wish.
-The plant is even considered a weed in some states, and once it is established in a given area, it is tough to remove.
+The plant considered a weed in some states, and once established in a given area; it is tough to remove.
 The fruit that they bear can be transplanted, and new plants will arise from the seeds.

 Climate Zone: 4 to 9

 Soil Conditions: Fine, textured soil; some sand to some clay